autom8ter/machine/README.md

 - "sub" machines for creating a dependency tree between groups of goroutines

-- namespaced, concurrency safe cache
+- global, concurrency safe, directed Graph for persisting relational data in memory for use by Routines.

 - greater than 80% test coverage